‘In the Shadow of the Sun’: A film collaboration between Derek Jarman and Throbbing Gristle

 Single spot tight on a woman’s face

 We are unsure if she is in pain or ecstasy.
 No movement until, at last, she exhales, then pants quickly, rhythmically.
 Her face glistens.
-The spot widens, revealing 2 nurses, dressed in starched whites, symmetrically dabbing her face.
+The spot widens, revealing two nurses, dressed in starched whites, symmetrically dabbing her face.

 The woman is Mrs. Kemp, and she is about to give birth.
-3 mid-wives are guided by house lights through the audience to her bedside.
+Three mid-wives are guided by house lights through the audience to her bedside.
 Each carries a different gift: towels, a basin of hot water, and swaddling.

 It’s May 3rd 1938, and Lindsay Kemp is about to be born.